 This course is designed to expose the student to a wide range of general mathematics.
-Problem solving and critical thinking skills, along with the use of technology, will be emphasized and reinforced throughout the course as the student becomes actively involved solving applied problems.
-Topics to be covered include: Number Theory and Systems, Functions and Modeling, Finance, Geometry and Measurement, Probability and Statistics, and selected subtopics related to the student's major field of study.
-A graphing calculator will be required.
-Fulfills mathematics requirement for Automotive Technology, Collision Repair Technology, Early Childhood Education, Honda Automotive Technology, Holistic Massage, and Human Services students only.
-Prerequisite: Placement Test or MTHN099.
+Problem Solving and Critical Thinking skills, along with the use of technology, will be emphasized and reinforced throughout the course as the student becomes actively involved solving applied problems.
+Topics included: Number Theory and Systems, Functions and Modeling, Finance, Geometry and Measurement, Probability and Statistics, and selected subtopics.
+Fulfills mathematics requirement for Automotive Technology, Collision Repair Technology, Early Childhood Education, Honda Automotive Technology, Holistic Massage, Culinary Arts and Hospitality Restaurant students and Human Service students only.
+Prerequisite: Placement test or MTHN099